 Indeed, working toward a prosperous PPP requires dedication, foresight, and cooperation, which are skills that can be learned when earning an advanced degree, including an online master’s in public administration.

 In her article, Maltin also said project leaders should have clear-cut plans that identify how goals will be met and how the relationship will continue through the duration of the work.

 Maltin outlined three areas that are common to productive PPPs:

+- A pledge to find effective ways to rally after a failure.
 When problems happen, partners should not point fingers.
-Instead, they should accept responsibility, find ways to recover, and move forward.
+Instead, they should accept responsibility, find ways to recover and move forward.
 Because this practice may be easier said than done, all parties should determine how the inevitable problems will be handled before a contract is signed.